streamlink/streamlink/docs/plugin_matrix.rst

-zdf_mediathek           zdf.de               Yes   Yes   Streams may be geo-restricted to Germany. zengatv                 zengatv.com          Yes   No zhanqi                  zhanqi.tv            Yes   No
+zdf_mediathek           zdf.de               Yes   Yes   Streams may be geo-restricted to Germany. zengatv                 zengatv.com          Yes   No zhanqi                  zhanqi.tv            Yes   No vimeo                   vimeo.com            Yes   Yes   Password-protected videos are not supported.
 ======================= ==================== ===== ===== ===========================